Kodak was truly one of the world’s powerhouses

 Then came digital photography to replace film, and smartphones to replace cameras.
-Today people turn to digital cameras embedded in their mobile phones, share pictures over the Internet, and eschew prints altogether.
+Today people turn to digital cameras embedded in their mobile phones and share pictures over the Internet.

 The easy narrative is that Kodak is a classic case of a company blind to the disruptive changes in its marketplace.
 Like many easy narratives, this one is not quite right.